Phoebe Okowa: Legal career

 Okowa was elected an Associate (Associé) of the Institute of International Law (Institut de Droit International) at its 2025 Session in Rabat, Morocco.

 In 2025, Okowa was co-nominated by Colombia, Kenya, Namibia, the Netherlands, Romania, South Africa, Sweden and Vanuatu for election as a Judge to the International Court of Justice (ICJ) to fill the vacancy on the Court due to the resignation of Judge Abdulqawi Ahmed Yusuf.
 On November 12, 2025, after three rounds of voting, she received eight votes in the United Nations Security Council and 106 in the United Nations General Assembly and, therefore having received a majority of votes in each body, was elected as a Judge of the ICJ, with effect from that day, until February 5, 2027, being the remainder of the term of Judge Yusuf.
+Okowa was the first Kenyan to serve on the ICJ.

+In January 2026, the Government of Kenya launched Okowa's candidature for election to a full nine-year term at the Court (2027–2036).
+In July 2026, the Secretary-General of the United Nations reported that Okowa had been co-nominated by The Bahamas, Brazil, Burkina Faso, Colombia, Denmark, Djibouti, Ecuador, Finland, France, Georgia, Greece, Guatemala, Hungary, Kenya, Latvia, Malta, Mauritius, Namibia, Netherlands, Norway, Senegal, Singapore, Slovakia, Slovenia, Spain and Sweden for election as a Judge to the International Court of Justice to fill one of five positions on the Court at the election in November 2026 for a term of office of nine years, beginning on February 6, 2027.